Escaping This Site

 Consider Safety Precautions While Using A Computer

-At the YWCA Spokane, we realize the importance of escaping domestic violence.
+At YWCA Spokane, we realize the importance of escaping domestic violence.
 Victims need to take certain precautions in planning a safe escape.
 Safety planning includes consideration of safe computer use.

 If you think your computer activities are being monitored, they probably are.
 Abusive people are often controlling and want to know your every move.